 Celebrating Japan's southernmost prefecture for more than 30 years, Waikiki's Okinawan Festival has been bringing together people from all ethnicities and walks of life to honor the Uchinanchu (Okinawan) culture in Hawai‘i.
 From local Okinawan favorites like the Anda Pop (because very few things in life are as good as andagi - a deep fried dessert - on a stick dipped in chocolate) to getting up close and personal with the Okinawan dragon dog -- this festival offers something for everyone.

-If you attended the Okinawan Festival years ago you may remember it at Ala Moana Park's McCoy Pavilion but it has since grown out of those digs and is now held every September at Kapi‘olani Park in Waikiki to accommodate the more than 50,000 guests it attracts annually.
+If you attended the Okinawan Festival years ago you may remember it at Ala Moana Park's McCoy Pavilion and Kapi‘olani Park in Waikiki, but this year it is taking place at the Hawaii Convention Center to accommodate the more than 50,000 guests it attracts annually.